 Warbonnet includes a structural ridgeline — a fixed-length cord that runs between the end loops and sets the hang depth regardless of tree spacing — which is a feature that transforms setup from an art form into a repeatable science.
 Once you know your ridgeline length creates your preferred hang angle, every setup is identical regardless of how close or far apart the trees are.
 The included Whoopie slings are an adjustable continuous-loop suspension system that takes seconds to lengthen or shorten, giving you fine-tuned hang angle control without rethreading straps.

-The 24-ounce weight is at the heavier end of our test group, a consequence of the reinforced construction and additional hardware.
+The 24-ounce weight is at the heavier end of this guide, a consequence of the reinforced construction and additional hardware.
 The 1.6-ounce ripstop nylon is lighter than 70D nylon used in budget hammocks but strong enough for the rated 300-pound capacity, though this capacity is lower than the ENO and Kammock options.
 The Blackbird XLC is sized for one person and optimized for sleeping comfort rather than lounge use, which is reflected in its cut and geometry.

 Pros